 Basic safety standards

-OHS officers will have authorization to investigate serious injuries or deaths of paid, non-family workers.
+OHS officers are authorized to investigate serious injuries or deaths of paid, non-family workers.
 Such investigations could involve reviewing health and safety procedures, condition of equipment, availability of training, etc.

 OHS does not investigate non-paid or non-work related incidents.
-The only exemption is if an owner requests an investigation of an incident involving a resident to help determine what went wrong, and to provide learnings to help prevent similar incidents from happening elsewhere.
+However, an owner may request an investigation of an incident involving a resident to help determine what went wrong and provide information to help prevent similar incidents from happening elsewhere.

-Farms that do not meet basic safety standards may be inspected by OHS inspectors; however, inspectors cannot conduct those inspections without cause.
-Cause includes a complaint, a fatality, or a record of unsafe behaviours.
+OHS officers may inspect farms that do not meet basic standards.
+However, inspectors cannot conduct those inspections without a cause.
+Cause includes a complaint, a fatality, a serious injury, or a record of unsafe behaviours.

 Resolving the situation is the first objective.
-Penalties or prosecutions may be appropriate in certain circumstances where there are serious, repeat or willful contraventions or failures.
+Penalties or prosecutions may be appropriate in certain circumstances where there are serious, repeat or wilful contraventions or failures.

 OHS officer training